will I grow out of it?

 • Take one of your baby's rattles or musical toys and place it on either side of him and see if he will turn to the sound.
 This helps them to learn to localize sound.

-• Speak in "Parentese" to your baby.
+• Speak in 'parentese' to your baby.
 This is the high pitched voice you use almost automatically when talking to your baby.
-Using Parentese communicates with him and encourages vocalizations from him.
+Using 'parentese' communicates with him and encourages vocalizations from him.
 Also hold your baby near your face when you talk to him.
 He needs to be 8 to 10 inches from your face to be able to focus on you.

 • Talk to your baby about what you are doing while you do it.
-Use your parentese voice and talk about the parts of her body while you bath her. e.g..
+Use your 'parentese' voice and talk about the parts of her body while you bath her. e.g..
 "This is baby's hand...baby likes to grab things with her hand", etc.